LESSER WATERBOATMAN and the BACKSWIMMER

 Backswimmer photo: Ine Cijvat

-If you take a haul with your scoop net from a healthy pond or ditch, and lay the content on the shore, you often see pale insects, about 2 centimetres long, jump out of it with awkward movements.
-Better let them be: these are true water boatmen and they have a powerful stinging beak, which they may jab painfully in your fingertip...
+If you take a scoop with your dipping net from a healthy pond or ditch, and lay out the content on the shore, you often see pale insects, about 2 centimetres long, jump out of it with awkward movements.
+Better let them be: these are backswimmers, also called true water boatmen, and they have a powerful stinging beak, which they may jab painfully in your fingertip...
 Don't worry: they will jump or fly back to the water on their own strength.
 Now some smaller, weaker jumping insects are left in our net: lesser water boatmen, which fortunately won't sting us.
-On the picture on the left you see a backswimmer (sitting right side up - out of the water they try to stay on their legs), and at the same scale in the lower right corner a Sigara species.
+On the picture on the left you see a backswimmer (sitting back side up - out of the water they try to stay on their legs), and at the same scale in the lower right corner a Sigara species.
 Sigara is a smaller member of the Corixa family, other Corixa species are up till twice as large.

 If you study the lesser and the true water boatman or backswimmer in an aquarium you will come to the conclusion that are many differences.
 In 1915 the Danish professor Wesenberg Lund (see literature) wrote (free translation): "From a biological viewpoint the animals are mirrored to each other in every aspect".
 His comparing points you see in the table on this page.
 Main difference is that the true water boatman swims upside down (hence the name backswimmer): and the lesser water boatman 'normal'.
 Many names over the world witness this fact.
 In the table here you see drawings (freely drawn after a KNNV determination index) of the two water boatman types.
 Please note: with Corixa we mean species of the lesser water boatman in general and with Notonecta we mean species of the backswimmer alias the (true) water boatman.